cuba/PiuPiu/README.md

 #### `response` callback

-The success callback when the request is recieved and all chained `ResponseFuture` callbacks (such as then or success) don't thow any errors.
+The success callback when the request is recieved and no errors are thrown in any chained callbacks (such as `then` or `join`).
 At the end of the callback sequences, this gives you exactly what your transforms promised to return.

 ```swift